 8. Taxes.

 8.1.
 Allocation of and Indemnity for Taxes.
-Buyer is liable for and shall pay, cause to be paid (or reimburse Seller if Seller has paid) all Taxes applicable to the Transaction, including any Taxes imposed or collected by a taxing authority with jurisdiction over Buyer.
+Buyer is liable for and shall pay, cause to be paid (or reimburse Seller if Seller has paid) all Taxes applicable to any Transaction, including any Taxes imposed or collected by a taxing authority with jurisdiction over Buyer.
 Buyer agrees to pay any such Taxes and to indemnify and hold Seller harmless from any Claims for such Taxes.

 8.2.
 New Taxes.